-Our interpretation is limited by the fact that we grouped images acquired at different timepoints for analysis of early (4-37 days post-procedure) and late scans (175-449 days postprocedure).
+Our interpretation is limited by the fact that we grouped images acquired at different timepoints for analysis of early (4-37 days post-procedure) and late scans (175-449 days post-procedure).
 We did not seek to relate MRI lesion characteristics to clinical outcome in this study.
-However, we are standardising our clinical follow-up as part of a multi-centre registry study (RAPID-CNS, Boston Scientific) which would enable such analysis in future.
-Regarding clinical data, we are planning to use the Parkinson's Kinetigraph (PKG, Global Kinetics Corporation[TM]) to offer a quantitative appraisal of symptom benefit while minimising inconvenience and logistics.35 With regards to adverse events, while the reported rates are not low, this is most likely a feature of our assessments being undertaken by an independent neurologist and reported in a manner to maximise sensitivity.
-Furthermore, the severity of the impairments was often mild and functionally had minimal sequelae.
+However, we are standardizing our clinical follow-up as part of a multi-centre registry study (RAPID-CNS, Boston Scientific) that would enable such analysis in future.
+Regarding clinical data, we are planning to use the Parkinson's Kinetigraph (PKG, Global